UncombedCoconut/bbchallenge-deciders/decider-finite-automata-reduction/README.md

 There is another finite state machine architecture to consider for a tape language recognizer, which is appealing because it's very simple:
 Any regular tape language remains regular when reversed.
 Thus, there exist DFAs recognizing the original and reversed language.
-If we delete everything except the `0`- and `1`-transitions, we get finite-state classifiers for the left and right halves of the tape (in both cases excluding the bit under the head).
+If we delete everything except the `s`-transitions for each tape-symbol `s`, we get finite-state classifiers for the left and right halves of the tape (in both cases excluding the symbol under the head).

-Here, too, we can consider the connection between DFAs and semantic equivalence: we see that any tape configuration's membership in the language is determined by what the left-tape DFA does, what the right-tape DFA does, and the head configuration (state and bit underneath).
+Here, too, we can consider the connection between DFAs and semantic equivalence: we see that any tape configuration's membership in the language is determined by what the left-tape DFA does, what the right-tape DFA does, and the head configuration (state and symbol underneath).

 If we define a finite-state recognizer which operates this way — runs both tape halves through a DFA, and checks this triple against an accepted set — we see that the relevant closure conditions are fairly easy to formulate.